-Linda: Conscious loving requires us to come out from behind the security of our manufactured image, and bring a high level of authenticity into our life.
+Linda: Conscious love requires us to come out from behind the security of our manufactured image, and bring a high level of authenticity into our life.
 This requires us to be fearless yet tender, committed yet open, engaged yet not attached, powerful yet yielding, and strong yet vulnerable.
-To fully love, we must cultivate the ability to hold the tension of the opposites because love is inclusive not exclusive, and it can be fierce in its demands.
-It invites us into the space beyond the duality of separation or enmeshment and challenges us to surrender our defenses that prevent us from deeply connecting with others.
+To fully love, we must cultivate the ability to hold the tension of the opposites because love is inclusive, not exclusive, and it can be fierce in its demands.
+It invites us into the space beyond the duality of separation or enmeshment and challenges us to surrender the defenses that prevent us from deeply connecting with others.

 To become a more loving person, it is necessary to find out what is really true about love from our own experience, not from what has been handed to us or from the beliefs that we may have picked up along the way.
 Here are a few examples of ways that we separate rather than include.
 See if you can relate to any of them.